For School of Medicine and Public Health Community

 This chapter offers an evidence‐based approach for training faculty educators in the health professions that includes raising awareness of inequities, facilitating self‐reflection about identity, and building skills through applied improvisational techniques to act when bias or microaggressions occur.

 Author(s): Donald L. Gillian‐Daniel Elizabeth M. Petty Megan E. Schmid Anne Stahr Nancy C. Raymond

 Take a few tests to learn about your own unconscious associations.
 Project Implicit integrates a range of Implicit Association Tests (IATs) to measure the strength of associations and consolidate information about attitudes and beliefs that people may be unwilling or unable to report.
 The IAT may be especially interesting if it shows that you have an implicit attitude that you did not know about.
 For example, you may believe that women and men should be equally associated with science, but your automatic associations could show that you (like many others) associate men with science more than you associate women with science.

-Six session series that explores themes related to the following list with readings, journaling reflections, short videos and activities.
+This 6 session series explores themes related to the following list with readings, journaling reflections, short videos and activities.
 Foundations: Introductions, definitions, history; Identity, power and oppression; Implicit bias and microaggressions; Communicating about race; and Movement and Action.

 Sponsor(s): SMPH Department of Family Medicine and Community Health